MonoLisaFont/content/02_drafts/what_kinds_of_typefaces_exist.md

 authors: ["Marcus Sterz"]
 ---

-A brief introduction ot what kinds of typefaces exist.
+A brief introduction of what kinds of typefaces exist.

 TODO: I would pull tons of different examples to this post as images to build up typeface categories